phurwicz/hover/docs/pages/tutorial/t0-quickstart.md

 > Welcome to the minimal guide of `hover`!
 >
-> :sunglasses: Let's label some data and call it a day.
+> :sunglasses: Let's say we want to label some data and call it a day.

 {!docs/snippets/html/stylesheet.html!}